7 November, 2019

 Introducing the loading problem

 My workmates have already written on improving applications’ accessibility for disabled users and how to cut down flashy effects to make animations more user-friendy.
-Unfortunately, sometimes getting rid of media from a page is often a no-go, and there’s a need for another solution to this problem.
+Unfortunately, sometimes getting rid of media from a web page is often a no-go, and there’s a need for another solution to this problem.

 Luckily, lazy loading is a way to go – it lowers the load time, allows showing the content quicker, but it doesn’t require to make any cuts in graphics.